Overview

 Fees for discretionary or non-discretionary management services are negotiated on an

-Advisors for the account.
-Generally, IPG Advisors’ Investment Advisory fee charges typically
+IPG Advisors for the account.
+Generally, IPG Advisors’ investment advisory fees range from

-range from 0.60% and 1.50% annually depending on the size of the account and the scope and
+0.60% to 1.50% annually, depending on the size of the account and the scope and

 complexity of the advisory services provided to the investment advisory account or to the